Consideration of Submitted Articles

 Review Process.Military Review will send an acknowledgment to the author upon receipt of manuscript.
 Submissions not forwarded to our referees for further consideration are generally returned to the author within three to four weeks.
 For submissions sent to our referees, the review process can take six to eight weeks from date of receipt.

 How to Submit a Manuscript.
 Unsolicited article manuscripts are welcome; book reviews are by assignment only.
 Military Review encourages authors to submit their manuscript as an attachment to an introductory email.
+Please send your manuscript via email to the following inbox: firstname.lastname@example.org.
 The document should be saved in Microsoft Word (version 2007 or earlier) or some compatible file format.

 An author should carefully edit his text before submission; include his name, address, daytime phone number, and email address; and tell us what word processing program he used.
 Military Review will not accept any faxed manuscripts.